War and soaring prices take toll on Southeast Europe's listed companies

 Several companies from the region are suppliers of pharmaceuticals to Russia and Ukraine, and for this sector the picture is mixed.

-Slovenia’s Krka said in its presentation that the situation in Russia and Ukraine — its first and third largest markets respectively — did not significantly affect its Q1 sales.
-In fact during the quarter the company made the highest first quarter net profit in its history, as sales increased in all sales regions and all products and service groups.
+Slovenia’s Krka said in its presentation that the situation in Russia and Ukraine – its first and third largest markets respectively – did not significantly affect its Q1 sales.
+In fact, during the quarter the company made the highest first-quarter net profit in its history, as sales increased in all sales regions and all products and service groups.

-However, the company said that while it was among the first companies to reinstate logistics throughout the entire distribution chain in Ukraine, it faces a challenging environment in Russia and Ukraine where the “duration and long-term consequences [are] hard to predict”.
-We are “performing all efforts to ensure business continuity in [the] region and fulfill social responsibility of uninterrupted supply,” the company’s presentation added.
+However, the company said that while it was among the first companies to reinstate logistics throughout the entire distribution chain in Ukraine, it faces a challenging environment in Russia and Ukraine, where the “duration and long-term consequences [are] hard to predict.
+We are performing all efforts to ensure business continuity in [the] region and fulfill social responsibility of uninterrupted supply,” the company’s presentation added.

 Croatian food and pharma group Podravka, meanwhile, said that its overall sales in Eastern Europe dropped by 30.4% in Q1, mainly driven by a 45.3% fall in pharmaceuticals sales.
 The group attributed this to “lower sales of prescription drugs and non-prescription programme due to the discontinued deliveries of drugs to the market of Russia”.